tintinrevient/intelligent-agents/assignment-1/README.md

 Apply the tableaux algorithm to answer the following and show your steps:

 * Is this ontology consistent?
 If not, what has to change to make it consistent?
+It is consistent.

 * Does John teach simulation?
+I cannot say it from the defined DL, because:
+	* busyInstructor teaches only projectCourse -> john is busyInstructor -> john teaches projectCourse
+	* simulation is just one of projectCourse -> john might teach other projectCourse, but not simulation

 * Is simuation a lab?
+simulation is a lab, because:
+	* simulation belongs to projectCourse
+	* projectCourse is the intersection of course and lab -> projectCourse is a course, and projectCourse is a lab
+	* simulation is a course, and simulation is a lab

 3. Add the following fact to the above ontology: Mary is a person who teaches the programming course.
 Again apply the tableaux algorithm to answer the following: